resc/Cubist.Helium/README.md

 If you want that, [ASP.NET](https://learn.microsoft.com/en-us/aspnet/core/) has you covered.

+There is some basic DIY template support (see the `ITemplate` interface), but it's not a goal to make this a full-blown templating engine.

 ### Performance

 Nope, isn't a goal.
 Although it should be as fast as possible while still using